myl7/mylmoe/posts/hacks-for-mdx-md-in-nextjs.md

 As for your code, you may want to provide `remarkPlugins` and `rehypePlugins` for `serialize` and `components` for `<MDXRemote>`.
 The point is that you need to make sure `remarkPlugins`/`rehypePlugins` and `components` are not in the same module, otherwise some remark/rehype plugin code will be falsely bundled into client bundle.
 An example is available in [this folder](https://github.com/myl7/mylmoe/tree/9f42d255869e7b96877f37a9ce5f127612528c5c/utils/mdx).
+[An `IMPORTANT` notice about this](https://github.com/hashicorp/next-mdx-remote#:~:text=IMPORTANT%3A%20Be%20very,filing%20an%20issue.) is also available in next-mdx-remote README.